kmalinich/node-bmw-client/README.md

 # node-bmw-client
-Do magic with an E38/E39/E46/E53-ish BMW, Raspberry Pi 3, and Node.js 8.x.
+Do magic with an E38/E39/E46/E53-ish BMW, Raspberry Pi 3, and Node.js 9.x.

 <img src="https://darksky.net/dev/img/attribution/poweredby-oneline.png" href="https://darksky.net/poweredby" alt="Powered by Dark Sky" width="200">

 ## Advisory
 I dev way faster than I document.
-This README is 12+ months out of date and needs to be completely rewritten.
+This README is 12+ months out of date and needs to be completely rewritten, to include things like:
+* NBT retrofit support (HW 07)
+  * Currently power on/off and steering wheel controls are working, very early WIP
+* iDrive controller to Kodi support
+  * Supports K-CAN and K-CAN2 iDrive controllers
+  * E38/E39/E53 MFL > NBT support
+* tvservice/vcgencmd HDMI screen control or HDMI-CEC screen control
+* Custom afterrun timer for accessory relays via Pi GPIO
+* SO MUCH OTHER STUFF
-I'll get to it...
+I'll get to it... eventually

 ## Disclaimers
 * First and foremost, this project can and might hurt you.